tkha0023/home-free-api/README.md

 2. Load the `extension/` folder into Chrome via `chrome://extensions > Load Unpacked`.
 3. Visit a listing on realestate.com.au to test.

+Alternatively, you can also install the extension directly from the Google Chrome Web Store.

+## License

+This project is licensed under the MIT License

 ---